Canada national indoor lacrosse team: Roster

+Alternates

 Heritage Cup results

 Since 2002, the Canadian national team has challenged for the Heritage Cup on four occasions, winning three times.

 1985 IBLA North American Cup

 A 15-game exhibition series was scheduled to be played by Team Canada and Team USA to kick-start the newly formed International Box Lacrosse Association.
-Only eight games would end up being played with Canada winning 7-1.
+Only eight games would end up being played with Canada winning 7–1.